e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 inbase.mms               [MMS]
 ```

-This allow CASA to run tasks on the MultiMeasurementSet in parallel transparently.
+This allows CASA to run tasks on the MultiMeasurementSet in parallel transparently.
 Takes time to convert but later makes calibration and imaging faster.
 To be tested in detail.
 Uses CASA task `partition` with default parameters. **Important**: if ms2mms is executed, it will delete `inbase.ms` and all the following steps will be run on the new `inbase.mms`.

 ---